danilodelucio/DL_Maya_Toolkit/README.md

 ___

 This is a development project for the **Python Advanced** course taught by **Alexander Richter**.

-It was created for two main reasons:
+I decided to create it for two main reasons:
 - To become familiar with Maya's API;
 - To develop simple automated tasks based on suggestions from Maya users;